brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 any of the excellent work done by the Cadetwriter team, I'm going to focus my analysis/documentation on the original 1620 hardware as much as possible.

-As an aside
+As an aside:
 the tooling used by IBM to manufacture those tactile-feedback keyboards was sold to
 [UNICOMP and you can buy modern USB-enabled versions](https://www.pckeyboard.com/page/SFNT) of those nice (loud) keyboards.

-# The Original Model B
+# The Original Model B Typewriter

 The 1620 documentation just calls it "The Typewriter" - not very exciting.
 It doesn't seem to have a machine number